 Q: I am a full-time JD student that is graduating next year.
 I am planning to take less than 12 credits in either fall semester or spring semester.
 Am I eligible for financial aid?

-- If you plan to take between 6 and 11 credits, it is best to send your fall and spring semester enrollment intentions to our office via email.
-This will help to prevent delays of your disbursements and refunds.
+3. If you plan to take between 6 and 11 credits, it is best to send your fall and spring enrollment intentions to our office via email.
+This will prevent delays of your disbursements and refunds.
 Once we receive your enrollment intentions, we will customize your cost of attendance budget to reflect your projected enrollment.
-It is best to let us know your enrollment intentions at least 3 weeks before classes start to ensure that your financial aid is not delayed.
+It is best to let us know your enrollment intentions at least 3 weeks before classes start to ensure your financial aid is not delayed.

 Q: What types of financial aid can I receive as a law student at Chicago-Kent?